 Cookie Prep Tip #3: Prepare for Chilling

-For rolled cookies, divide the dough in half, wrap in plastic, and refrigerate as a flattened disc.
-This isn't to jumpstart the rolling process so much as to ensure the dough softens at a more even rate when you're ready to roll.
-Most doughs will crack and crumble if rolled straight from the fridge (although a few are specifically designed for that purpose), so I recommend standing the discs at room temperature to restore the butter's plasticity, which typically happens at around 65°F (slightly colder if the dough contains lots of invert sugars like molasses or honey).
+For rolled cookies, divide the dough in half, wrap in plastic, and refrigerate as a flattened disk.
+This isn't to jump-start the rolling process so much as to ensure the dough softens at a more even rate when you're ready to roll.
+Most doughs will crack and crumble if rolled straight from the fridge—although a few are specifically designed for that purpose—so I recommend standing the disks at room temperature to restore the butter's plasticity, which typically happens at around 65°F/18°C (slightly colder if the dough contains lots of invert sugars, like molasses or honey).

-You can bake the portioned dough straight from the fridge if you prefer a thicker cookie, but bear in mind this will invalidate the recipe's suggested baking time.
-Otherwise, let the dough stand at room temperature until softened, which will happen when it reaches about 70°F, then bake as directed.
+You can bake the portioned dough straight from the fridge if you prefer a thicker cookie, but bear in mind that this will invalidate the recipe's suggested baking time.
+Otherwise, let the dough stand at room temperature until softened, which will happen when it reaches about 70°F (21°C), then bake as directed.

 Cookie Prep Tip #4: Get Your Mise en Place

 If a cookie dough isn't amenable to refrigeration, you can still speed up the process by scaling out your ingredients in advance.
 Having all the sugar, salt, seasoning, and leavening prepped and ready to go gives you a sort of DIY cookie mix.
-Just dump it in a bowl, add the softened butter (or whatever other ingredients your recipe calls for) and have at it.
-Most recipes call for flour and other dry ingredients like cocoa powder or ground nuts to be added last, so it can also be helpful to have these bagged and ready to go as well.
+Just dump it in a bowl, add the softened butter (or whatever other ingredients your recipe calls for), and have at it.
+Most recipes call for flour and other dry ingredients, like cocoa powder or ground nuts, to be added last, so it can be helpful to have these bagged and ready to go as well.